desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The ID of the subspace where the section exists.

 ### ID
-The unique ID identifying a Section.
-This ID is automatically assigned to the Section at the moment of its creation in a sequential way.
+The unique ID identifying the section.
+This ID is automatically assigned to the section at the moment of its creation in a sequential way.

 ### Parent ID (Optional)